"""The core state representation.

 pop_indices = torch.tensor(pop_indices, device=state.device, dtype=torch.int64)

-# Create masks for the atoms and batches to keep and pop
+# Create masks for the atoms and systems to keep and pop

 keep_atom_mask = ~pop_atom_mask